 We Can Help

 The South Carolina employment lawyers at Gignilliat Savitz & Bettis, LLP have years of experience representing employers in wage claims, crafting employee handbooks or manuals, and advising employers on bonus and commission payments.
-If your employees have the opportunity to earn bonuses or commissions, contact an attorney in our office to review your procedures and policies and ensure compliance with state and federal wage laws today.
+If your employees have the opportunity to earn bonuses or commissions, contact our labor attorneys in our office to review your procedures and policies and ensure compliance with state and federal wage laws today.